The latest Rhode Island health and wellness news and events.

 ON THE RUN: HEALTH AND WELLNESS EVENTS

 Running is not only a great way to exercise, but it is also a fun way to get involved in the community.
 Join a team, run for a charity or race on your own.
-Learn about the races scheduled for the upcoming fall season in Rhode Island at Running in the USA.
+Learn about the races scheduled for the fall season in Rhode Island at Running in the USA.

 JUMP Bikes, owned and operated by Social Bicycles, an Uber-owned company, are pedal-assisted electric bikes that provide a boost of up to twenty miles per hour as you ride for a new way of commuting, exercising and recreational play.
 Read more here.

-Lifespan has just recently opened an urgent care facility in Warwick.
+Lifespan has recently opened an urgent care facility in Warwick.
 The center focuses on caring for minor ailments such as colds, flu, earaches, fractures, animal bites, burns and more.
 Plus, immunization and sports physical services are available to people eighteen months and older.
 For location and hours, read here.